 .02 Determination of standard mileage rates.
 The business, medical, and moving standard mileage rates reflected in this revenue procedure are based on an annual study of the fixed and variable costs of operating an automobile conducted on behalf of the Service by an independent contractor, and the charitable standard mileage rate is provided in § 170(i) of the Internal Revenue Code.
-In connection with its study, the contractor has suggested that a change be made to the study methodology regarding the business standard mileage rate.
-This suggested change would include the cost of personal rather than business automobile insurance because taxpayers who use the business standard mileage rate generally carry personal rather than business insurance on their automobiles.
-The Service has reviewed this suggested change and has adopted it in this revenue procedure.

 SECTION 3.
-BACKGROUND AND CHANGES
+BACKGROUND

-.01 Section 162(a) of the Internal Revenue Code allows a deduction for all the ordinary and necessary expenses paid or incurred during the taxable year in carrying on any trade or business.
+.01 Section 162(a) allows a deduction for all the ordinary and necessary expenses paid or incurred during the taxable year in carrying on any trade or business.
 Under that provision, an employee or self-employed individual may deduct the cost of operating an automobile to the extent that it is used in a trade or business.
 However, under § 262, no portion of the cost of operating an automobile that is attributable to personal use is deductible.